moleculerjs/awesome-moleculer/README.md

 ### Talks

-- [Microservices 4 Real - Martín Acosta](https://www.youtube.com/watch?v=FrL8at9qGrQ) - Talk *in Spanish* from the JSDayUY 2017 about how a developer which always work in monolithic apps started to learn and create a complete production app using a microservices architecture on top of Moleculer. [repo](https://github.com/tinchoz49/microservices-for-real)
+- [Microservices 4 Real - Martín Acosta](https://www.youtube.com/watch?v=FrL8at9qGrQ) - Talk *in Spanish* from the JSDayUY 2017 about how a developer which always worked on monolithic apps started to learn and create a complete production app using a microservices architecture on top of Moleculer. [repo](https://github.com/tinchoz49/microservices-for-real)

 ## Examples